dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 6.md

 \underline {\int_a^b} f(x) ~dx = \sup\theset{~ L(f, P) \mid P ~\text{is a partition of }~ [a,b]}
 $$

-Note that it's the infimum of the uppers and sup of the lowers!)
+Note that it's the infimum of the upper sums and supremum of the lower sums; this is easy to get mixed up.

 Show
 $$